dave-doty/aggie-unterprise/README.md

 Type `pip install aggie_unterprise` at a command prompt.
 This assumes you have [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/installation/) installed.

+If you don't want to install Python or write Python code, some functionality is available through a downloadable [standalone program](#standalone-program).

 ## Overview
 This is an example of a useful summary of research grant funds: